Reference

 Why it matters: The technical bridge between language understanding and real-world action, what makes agents actually useful.

-Read full definition →Frontier Model
+Read the full definition →

-Generative AIThe most powerful, cutting-edge AI models available, GPT-4, Claude 3.5, Gemini Ultra, pushing the boundaries of what's possible.
+The most powerful, cutting-edge AI models available, GPT-4, Claude 3.5, Gemini Ultra, pushing the boundaries of what's possible.

 The most capable AI models at any given time, typically produced by well-funded labs (OpenAI, Anthropic, Google).
 Characterized by broad capabilities, emergent behaviors, and high computational costs.